demisto/content-docs/docs/contributing/marketplace.md

 7. The pull request is created and a reviewer is assigned.

+    The documentation for new packs automatically generated and it contains the starter information for the integration/script/playbook.
+    You will now need to review the documentation (README.md) and modify it according to XSOAR standards.
+    Visit the [Documentation](https://xsoar.pan.dev/docs/documentation/readme_file) page for more information.

 8. You can now modify the files changed in the pull request as part of the review process.